 In 1967, Moorlands moved to its current location in Weetwood.
 The building, Fox Hill, was built in 1862 as the family home of William Tetley (son of the famous Leeds’ brewer, Joshua Tetley), his wife and fourteen children!
 Girls were first admitted in 1981, establishing Moorlands as a co-educational preparatory school.

 The early Forties were very bad days for the British Isles.
-The British Expeditionary Force had been driven out of France and most of the troops evacuated via Dunkirk.
+The British Expeditionary Force, all the British troops, had been driven out of France by the Germans and most of the troops evacuated via Dunkirk.

 The German Blitz was launched on London on 7th of September, 1940 ‘Black Saturday’, when German bombers attacked London, leaving 430 dead and 1,600 injured.
 London was then bombed for 57 consecutive nights, and often during daytime too.
 London experienced regular attacks and on 10-11 May 1941 was hit by its biggest raid.

 Around 30,000 tonnes of bombs were dropped overall.
 After 1941 and the end of the Blitz the Luftwaffe still made air raids on the UK.
 It’s estimated that around 180,000 people took shelter in the London underground system every night.
 London was bombed for 57 nights in a row from September 7th, 1940.
 People were warned of air raids by loud sirens and they became a daily part of life.
 Swansea, Cardiff, Bristol, Southampton, Plymouth, Birmingham, Coventry and Liverpool were also bombed during the raids.
 Fortunately, Leeds suffered very little bombing.

 The Battle of Britain between our fighter planes (Spitfires and Hurricanes) and the German airforce was from 10 July until 31 October 1940, which overlaps the period the Blitz,